 We currently offer computer programming tutorials for Microsoft Small Basic, Microsoft Visual Basic, Microsoft Visual C#, and Oracle Java.
 The Computer Bible Games For Microsoft Small Basic Programming Track is designed for students starting at 10 years of age and above.
 Our Computer Bible Games with Visual Basic, Visual C#, and Java Tutorials are designed for eighth grade students through Adult.

-Once your middle school student has successfully completed our Computer Bible Games For Microsoft Small Basic tutorial they can easily move right into any of the other Programming Language tutorials like Viusal Basic, C# and Java.
+Once your middle school student has successfully completed our Computer Bible Games For Microsoft Small Basic tutorial they can easily move right into any of the other Programming Language tutorials like Visual Basic, C#, and Java.
+If your student is interested interested in learning 3D Game Programming we now offer a Unity 3D C# Game programming tutorial.
 All of our tutorials are self-paced and self-study so they are designed for “parent-friendly” independent learning.
 Students ages 10 – 12 may need some assistance with advanced math concepts like square roots.
 So with that introduction, let’s review each of our “parent-friendly” self-study computer programming tutorials in more detail.